KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-18-creating-classes.md

 {% include codepen-new.html slug-hash="VwjpaVK" height="300" %}

-This program uses four variables to store the state of a circle that bounces around the window.
+This sketch uses four variables to store the state of a circle that bounces around the window.

 ![bouncing ball](/tutorials/processing/images/creating-classes-1.gif)